-Corporation tax is calculated at a rate of 19.00% (2021: 19.00%) of the taxable loss for the year.
+Corporation tax is calculated at a rate of 23.50% (2022: 19.00%) of the taxable loss for the year.

-Corporation tax rate is increasing to 25% from April 2023.
+Corporation tax rate is increased to 25% from April 2023.

-6(b) Factors affecting the tax (charge)/credit for the year
+Note 6.2 Factors affecting the tax (charge)/credit for the year

-A reconciliation of the credit/(charge) that would result from applying the standard UK corporation tax rate to the profit before tax to the actual tax charge for the year is given below:
+A reconciliation of the (charge)/credit that would result from applying the standard UK corporation tax rate to the profit/(loss) before tax to the actual tax (charge)/credit for the year is given below: